fgiudici/playground/README.md

 btrfs subvolume delete -c -R /.snapshots/<snapID>/snapshot rm -rf /.snapshot/<snapID>
 ```
-* RW snapshotted paths are likely to be innefficient at disk.
+* RW snapshotted paths are likely to be inefficient at disk.
 Stock data gets updated by user config on Snap 1.
 Stock data in Snap 2 is snapshot of stock data in 1 plus the diff from
   stock data of the new img.
 Then stock data in Snap 2 is merged with user additions done at config time, I'd assume this second delta is duplicated at disk.
 * In the current logic of this example any changes to RW snapshotted areas after upgrading and before rebooting are lost.
 This is by desing and it could be considered a feature too.
 * Requires fstab generation/maintenace for each OS upgrade (there is an explicit reference to the default repo snapshot).
 It should not be a big deal though, we have to generate